Aikido Summer Camp for Kids

 Aikido is a dynamic, non-competitive Japanese martial art whose guiding principle is harmony: within oneself, with others, and with nature.
 Students develop physical techniques, mental focus, interpersonal skills, and a peaceful spirit.

-The regular young people’s classes at Aikido of Santa Cruz take the month of July off, but the Aikido Summer Camp for Kids takes place every year for one week in July.
-It is five days of fun, filled with Aiki games, practice with the Japanese wooden staff and wooden sword, a day of outdoor training (at DeLaveaga Park), and a lesson in Japanese brush calligraphy!
+This year the Aikido Summer Camp for Kids will be June 9 - 12 (Monday - Thursday), from 10:00 am to 3:00 pm each day.
+It will be four days of fun, filled with Aiki games, Japanese craft activities, practice with the Japanese wooden staff and wooden sword, and a day of outdoor training (at DeLaveaga Park).
 And of course lots of training in Aikido techniques, rolling, "blending", and centering.
 Students learn non-violent resolutions to conflict while having fun in a safe environment.

 or scroll to learn more